Slartibartfast Rally 2019

 Note: The Hitchhiker’s Guide to the Galaxy is the first of five books in the Hitchhiker’s Guide to the Galaxy comedy science fiction “trilogy” by Douglas Adams.
 The novel is an adaptation of the first four parts of Adams’ radio series of the same name.
 Copies can be found at online sites.
 The radio series is also available from the BBC.

-Starting in the Hague we find great accommodation all the way to Kirkenes where we board the ferry for six days and five nights which means you don’t have to unpack and pack your bags again before the end of the event.
+Starting in Holland we find great accommodation all the way to Kirkenes where we board the ferry for six days and five nights which means you don’t have to unpack your bags for nearly a week – simply unique on any rally.

 We will provide mechanical back-up and, of course, the services of our great team to make it all as smooth as possible.

 All roads have been checked and the route is completely open.
-It is a mix of tarmac and a small amount of dirt so is suitable for all types of vehicles.
+It is a mix of tarmac and a some dirt, mainly in Sweden, so is suitable for all types of vehicles.
+The winning car in 2017 was an E-Type Jaguar.

-Picking the right time of year to do everything is difficult but the end of August/beginning of September gives good weather and a chance to see the Northern Lights and spectacular marine life.
-It should also mean that there is no frost overnight which would make the roads tricky.
+Picking the right time of year to do everything is difficult but the end of August/beginning of September gives good weather and a chance to see the Northern Lights plus spectacular marine life.
+It also means that there is no frost overnight although the mornings can be quite cool.
 Being out of the main tourist season also makes the journey more pleasant.

 Twin or double room in all hotels